SableRaf/processing-revisions/README.md

 We do not provide support or bug fixes for these very early versions of Processing.
 However, if you find a problem with this repository, such as a corrupted archive, or a wrong file in a release, please file an issue.

 If you do [run these on original hardware](https://x.com/davepvm/status/1821897927888892148), please share your process and a video or a photo on the [Processing forum](https://discourse.processing.org/).
+We'd love to see it!

 To download the latest version of Processing, go to [processing.org/download](https://processing.org/download)